BY BEA CHANG

 And yet, I bet you didn’t even watch that game.

 Don’t worry.
 A lot of people didn’t.
 Not even the high school basketball girls I coach.
 Like you, most of them didn’t know about it.
 Many of them had never even heard of Maya Moore, much less Nneka Ogwumike.

 “I watched the final quarter five more times before I forced myself to sleep, and I woke up still drunk on that sweet, sweet victory.”

 The saga of the LA Sparks and the Minnesota Lynx of the 2016 season started when the 11-0 and 12-0 teams met early on.
 Oh, let me stop you.
 I know what you are going to say.
 Sure, the undefeated starts were historic numbers in professional sports, but these women were playing against women.
 Yes, yes, women.
 But how come no one ever says, “Of course Lonzo Ball looks good.
 He’s just playing against college men”?

 Because he is a college man.

 Anyway, let’s fast-forward.
 The greatest basketball game ever played?
-The score tied and the lead changed six times in the final two minutes; the referees screwed up in a steroids-news-level kind-of-way; both teams ran out of timeouts; Maya swished big-time baskets against the game’s greatest defender; Nneka got a rebound; Nneka got blocked; Nneka willed in a falling black, one-handed floater.
+The score tied and the lead changed six times in the final two minutes; the referees screwed up in a steroids-news-level-if-it-were-male-sports kind-of-way; both teams ran out of timeouts (both teams ran out of timeouts!); Maya swished big-time baskets against the game’s greatest defender; Nneka got a rebound; Nneka got blocked; Nneka willed in a falling black, one-handed floater.
 No one except Magic Johnson in that Minnesota stadium, filled to the corners in white and green, celebrated.
 Not even the Sparks.
 Not, at least, until the buzzer finally went off.
 That was how unbelievable the final sequences had been.